vllorens/benchmark_microbiome_transformations/README.md

 Each section contains the scripts to generate the tables and panels of the figures from the manuscript, as well as additional tables and figures for further exploration.

+It is recommended to run the scripts in R by executing the project file *.Rproj

 ### 1. Generate data

 Run the script **generate_data.R**.
 In this script, first we obtain individual simulated taxonomy matrices.
 Three types of populations are simulated: